 There some colors that are so hard to achieve when coloring icing or frosting.
 This can be a rather challenging or frustrating situation to find oneself.
 The following tips would help you out the next time you get ready to work with these colors.

 How to Color Icing a Deep/Intense Red

-From experience we know that getting that fire engine red or apple red can be an uphill task.
+We know from experience that getting that fire engine red or apple red can be an uphill task.
 Some beginners complain that the more red food coloring they add, the pinker the icing gets.
 And they wonder what on earth is going on?
 We feel your pain.